The following standards of academic integrity are required of all students. They are also found in the City Vision University catalog.

 2. Plagiarism: submitting someone else’s work and claiming it as the student’s own or neglecting to give appropriate documentation when using any kind of reference materials.

 Plagiarism, whether done purposefully or unintentionally, includes copying or paraphrasing materials from study guides, textbooks, someone else’s writing, or any other source (published or unpublished).
-Any words, thoughts, or ideas taken from any other source must be properly documented according to an accepted style manual.
-The style manual used at City Vision is that of the APA (American Psychological Association).
-City Vision faculty use Unicheck to check for plagiarism.
+Any words, thoughts, or ideas taken from any other source must be properly documented according to an accepted style manual – that of the APA (American Psychology Association), version 7, or other guidelines as written in the course.
+City Vision faculty use Turnitin to check for plagiarism.

 We strongly recommend that all students read this article on what plagiarism is and how to avoid it before beginning courses, so that they will not be subject to penalties for committing plagiarism in a course.